geographika/mappyfile/docs/index.rst

 + When running on Windows any Python libraries using C/C++ require them to be built with the MS C/C++ VS2008 compiler, this means no applications using MapScript can take advantage of performance improvements in the MS C/C++ 2015 compiler
 + You need to create an empty log file or MapServer won't open the map (or get "msSetErrorFile(): General error message.
 Failed to open MS_ERRORFILE" errors)
-+ MapScript is not available through PyPI - the last version was uploaded in 2010 - https://pypi.python.org/pypi/mapscript/5.6.3.0
++ MapScript is not available through PyPI - the last version was uploaded in 2010 - https://pypi.python.org/pypi/mapscript/5.6.3.0 **UPDATE** mapscript wheels for MapServer 7.2 on Windows are now available
 + It is necessary to set the working directory so that MapServer includes are found (this also applies to mappyfile, but there is no need to os.chdir and change the working directory for your script or application)
 + The MapScript API is not particularly "Pythonic"